Arkansas Tax Calculator

 Answers for Arkansas filers: tax brackets, standard vs. itemized deductions, and low-income credits.

-Pre-tax contributions reduce both federal and state taxable income.
+Yes—FSA contributions generally reduce taxable wages for both federal and state.

 Important Notes